This short post introduces how to create your own OpenAI Gym environment.

 blocking_maze_exec

-I implemented the switch_maze function which changes a map layout from 1 to 2.
-You can use this to design your experiment as an example from the book (e.g., environment changes after 1,000 timesteps).
+I also implemented a switch_maze function that switches the map layout from configuration 1 to configuration 2.
+You can use this to replicate the experiment from the book (e.g., changing the environment after 1,000 timesteps).
 Enjoy!

 References